Underground is a 1995 Serbian historical comedy/drama co-written and directed by Emir Kusturica.

 - The film being made of Marko's falsified story of Blacky's Heroic Sacrifice includes some terrible acting, most notably the waves of Nazi soldiers who throw themselves to the ground (sometimes belatedly) whenever a prop gun is pointed in their direction.

 - Natalija's play is stilted and cartoonish.
 She and her co-star alternate between reaching out and recoiling from each other as they say their lines.
-A shot of the crowd has their heads turning back and forth like it's a tennis game.
+A shot of the crowd has their heads turning back and forth like they're watching tennis.

 - Big Bad Friend: Marko is Blacky's best friend, but functions as a villain in the second half of the film.